hunter-koppen/RegionSelector/README.md

 ## Features
 - Load regions on a map to be (de)selected
 - Example implementation for all dutch municipalities
-- Included data for dutch provinces and zipcodes aswell all come with an easy generate button
+- Included data for dutch provinces and zipcodes aswell, all come with an easy generate button

 ## Usage
 1. Add a Google Maps API key to the GoogleAPIKey constant.